 A total load of 2500 pounds should be supplied in pieces of uniform size and weight that can be handled safely.
 When in place, the load should not provide significant stiffness in the longitudinal direction of the bridge.
-The recommended load consists of 25-pound lengths of 4" x 4" x 3/8" or 5" x 5" x $5/{16}$ " steel angle placed perpendicular to the length of the bridge.
-Alternatively, sacks of material, containers of liquid, concrete blocks, or jacking systems can be used.
+The recommended load consists of 25-pound lengths of 4" x 4" x 3/8" or 5" x 5" x 5" x 5" and steel angle placed perpendicular to the length of the bridge.
+Alternatively, sacks of material, containers of liquid, or concrete blocks can be used.
 Decking is not included as part of the 2500-pound load.
-If a jacking system is used, loading forces may be concentrated nine inches in from each end of the decking units.